 The emergence of care pathways

-A care pathway which is a multidisciplinary healthcare management tool based on healthcare plans for a particular group of patients in which the different tasks or interventions are involved by the professionals in the patient care with a predictable clinical course.
-Care pathways will play a pivotal role in Value-based care model and there is a need for active use of care pathways by integrating them into value-based reimbursement models.
+A care pathway is a multidisciplinary healthcare management tool based on healthcare plans for a particular group of patients in which the different tasks or interventions are involved by the professionals in the patient care with a predictable clinical course.
+Care pathways will play a pivotal role in the Value-based care model and there is a need for active use of care pathways by integrating them into value-based reimbursement models.

 Precision medicine is an approach to patient care that allows doctors to select treatments that are most likely to help patients based on a genetic understanding of their disease.
 This approach ultimately resolves the growing tension between drug costs and will act as a key to the appropriate use of novel therapies for cancer in the future.

 Rising Patient’s awareness

 Nowadays, traditional referral patterns are disrupting as patients are becoming more independent.
 Moreover, various factors are driving this patient consumerism, including a growing price sensitivity by consumers, increased access to healthcare information that they can use for their decision-making, and rising expectations for services and subsequent changes like the physician-patient relationship.